Jack Abbott (The Young and the Restless): Casting

 In 1997, Bergman appeared as Jack on an episode of the popular CBS series The Nanny entitled "The Heather Biblow Story".
 In the episode, he shared a kiss with fellow guest star Pamela Anderson.
 Bergman also guest starred as Jack on another of the network's comedy series' The King of Queens; he appeared in the episode "Inner Tube" along with fellow cast members Melody Thomas Scott and Scott Reeves (who portrayed Ryan McNeil).

+In December 1998, Bergman’s character appeared on The Bold and the Beautiful in a crossover event.
+Bergman’s appearances on the show were December 24 and 28, 1998.

 In 2006, Bergman stated: "I love what I do!
 I get a new script every day, and I can't wait to find out what happens next.
 I've been doing this for 18 years, and I still can't wait to see what Jack has in store for us next."

 Development

 Characterization

 While he was in the role, Lester stated that Jack was a villain, but not entirely: "I think Jack has changed in the past four years, although there's a tendency to make him the same old circus villain he was in the beginning.
 Happily the producers, the writers and myself were able to keep Jack progressing - never a wonderful person, but not nasty just to be nasty."
 Of the character, Bergman stated that: "Jack goes from tender, loving scenes at the beginning of an episode with Nikki, where he's so pathetic and loving and sincere, to taking someone's head off by Act 5.
 Jack is mercurial that way.
 He can be in a perfectly good mood and you scuff his shoe and he wants to kill you.
 I don't have any problems supporting that with real emotions."